luchete80/WeldFormFEM/DEVLOG.md

 20250213 - FINALLY FOUND ERROR ON HEAX BEAM!
 Problem is Nonlock (nodal) assembly.
 20250214 - The error was founf in fact in HMOD
          - CFL factor is now readed from json.
-         -Found error in read some .k tetra meshes
+         - Found error in read some .k tetra meshes 20250217 - Adding script to run solver
+20250218 - Changing Matrix to all device in CUDA version
+         - Corrected openmp, still not tested
+         - Begining to add new parallel format